clunion/shardoverse/README.md

 Next time something is commited via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be losed without bothering the Notepad++-instance where the source code is written.

+# Convenient build and run aliases
+In the `bin` directy is a set of scripts which may be used to start the diffent build and run variants Conveniently.
+Currently, they do simple calls to cargo, but that may change.
+Such a set of build scripts can/should be located in every project folder, thus the method of building and running a project is always the same, regardless if it is an C or C++ or, like this time, a Rust project.
+To execute these local scripts, a set of aliases is used.
+The reson behind this is, that then these scripts do not have to be found through the PATH-variable (which is not possible to do right when working on several projects in parrallel), instead the scripts are because they are always in the same way relative to the current projects base-directory, and thus can be reached via the aliases.

+The naming of the aliases is out of historical reasons. `md` means `make debug`, `sr` is for `start release` and so on.

+The naming of the scripts here is changed to the terms used by Rust (build and run), but my fingers have already wired 'md' in them, so i am not really willing to change that.
+    alias md="./bin/build_debug.sh"
+    alias mr="./bin/build_release.sh"
+    alias sd="./bin/run_debug.sh"
+    alias sr="./bin/run_release.sh"
+    alias st="./bin/run_test.sh"
+    alias sdt="./bin/run_debug_tool.sh"

+The more _rusty_ naming would be:
+    alias cbd="./bin/build_debug.sh"
+    alias cbr="./bin/build_release.sh"
+    alias crd="./bin/run_debug.sh"
+    alias crt="./bin/run_test.sh"
+    alias crr="./bin/run_release.sh"

+# Debugging
+To investigate:
+* ways to debug in this setup

+# Logging
+To investigate:
+* Whats's the Rust aproach to logging?
+* Is there a way to use the plixx-logging-libs?

+# Project structure
+* Very small main.rs with only minimal logic
+* nearly everything goes into libs to make the functions unit-testable
+* integration testing (when network stuff ge

 # License(s)
 The game Shardoverse and all originally created parts of it (source code, texts, descriptions and such) are licensed under the MIT license, see the LICENSE.md file.